A Father's DreambyMSTarot©

 Trailing smoke, I shake my head and start across the yard towards the fields.

 Pepper and Blackie come with me to see to things.
-Hell half the time I think the two of them, with their mother, could probably manage this place better than I can.
+Hell, half the time I think the two of them, with their mother, could probably manage this place better than I can.
 It's them that, four times a year, help me get the cattle to shift to the next field.
-That makes the pigs move in some kind of squealing group.
+They are what make the pigs move in some kind of squealing group.